yumh1/AgentNetworkProtocol/README.md

 ### Vision

+AgentNetworkProtocol(ANP) is an open source protocol for agent communication.

 AgentNetworkProtocol(ANP) aims to become **the HTTP of the Agentic Web era**.

 Our vision is to **define how agents connect with each other, building an open, secure, and efficient collaboration network for billions of intelligent agents**.